 2 x waterproof backpacks (hold all of the above listed items)

-Articles like CBC’s “The Big One near Vancouver you may not know about” sends shivers down my spine.
+Articles like Global News’ “Inevitable 9.0 Earthquake, Tsunami Will Hit Canada’s West Coast” sends shivers down my spine.
 But those shivers are significantly less now that we are prepared.
-I’m forever trying to get my kids to think ahead and consider consequences.
-I’m glad to be finally modelling responsibility when it comes to earthquake preparedness.
+I’m forever trying to get my kids to think ahead and consider consequences; I’m glad to be finally modelling responsibility when it comes to earthquake preparedness.
 While discovering an earthquake survival kit under the tree on Christmas morning may not illicit squeals of glee from your spouse, just think of the peace of mind you will feel knowing you have done your part to help your family survive a natural disaster.
 Stay safe & be prepared!

 Earthquake Kit from EarthquakeKit.ca: